 But with the advent of hybrid learning systems and ‘phygital’ classrooms, the delivery of education is fast undergoing a veritable transformation.
 Today, education can be the case of ‘everything, everywhere, and all at once’ – as lectures can go digital and can be enriched in multiple ways.

 Partnering with France’s UbiCast, a global leader in hybrid learning solutions and Video as a Service (VaaS), A&T Video Networks is ushering in hybrid learning in India.
-The partnership is helping institutions of all hues and colours to unleash the potential of VARK mediums and improve learning outcomes of students and productivity of teaching staff.
+The partnership is helping institutions of all hues and colours to unleash the potential of VARK learning styles mediums and improve learning outcomes of students and productivity of teaching staff.
 By putting classrooms

 on UbiCast’s Edutech platform, A&T enables teachers to deliver lectures making use of visuals and other forms of multimedia content.
 They can share hyperlinks to external content, and deliver interactive lectures using simulations.
 This single platform empowers teachers to conduct in-person, completely remote or hybrid classes – in short, it is a “phygital” platform for